AmplitudeGravity/kinematicHopfAlgebra/README.md

 All other BCJ numerators are obtained directly from the BCJ numerator by the crossing symmetry.
 For the $n$ point YM amplitude,  you only need to replace the velocity by the polarisation vector of the last line $\varepsilon_n$

 ## Yang-Mills-scalar theory
-In full theory of Yang-Mills-scalar+ $\phi^3$, the kinematic algebra is taken as field algebra.
+In the full theory of Yang-Mills-scalar+ $\phi^3$, the kinematic algebra is taken as field algebra.
 The building blocks are
   * vector field ${\mathsf K_i}=T_{(i)}^{(i)}$
   * scalar field ${\mathsf K_j}=T^{(j)}$
   * tensor field $T^{(\alpha)}_{(\tau_1),(\tau_2),\cdots, (\tau_r)}$: fields for multi-particle states lie on the interline, which is all multiplicity university mapping to the gauge invariant functions.
-  * fusion product $\star$: The fusion rules from fewer particle field to more particle field.
+  * fusion product $\star$: The fusion rules from a fewer-particle field to a more-particle field.
 This fusion product is bilinear and associative.
-  * convolution map $\langle \bullet \rangle$: This is a linear map from abstract algebra general to physcis kinematic expression.
-This is understood as the inner product between multi-particle states  with a single outgoing particle states.
-For each algebraic generator, the mapping value is in genneral non-local and manifestly gauge invariant.
+  * convolution map $\langle \bullet \rangle$: This is a linear map from abstract algebra general to physics kinematic expression.
+This is understood as the inner product between multi-particle states with single outgoing particle states.
+For each algebraic generator, the mapping value is in general non-local and manifestly gauge invariant.

 The major output of this program is
 $$\widehat {\mathcal N}(1,2,\ldots, n{-}1)= {\mathsf K_1}\star  {\mathsf K_2} \star  \ldots \star {\mathsf K_{n-1}}$$
 which is known as algebraic pre-numerator.
-Another major function is the convolution map which is to map the abstract generator to physical function of kinematic information.
+Another major function is the convolution map which is to map the abstract generator to the physical function of kinematic information.
 For the amplitude with two scalars,
 ```
 preNumerator = \[FivePointedStar][\[ScriptCapitalK][1,